Hygraph

 }

-• First steps: Comprehensive step-by-step guide on how to develop an app with custom field and sidebar elements.
+• First steps: Step-by-step tutorial for building an app with field and sidebar elements.